Tactical Vs Strategic IT Assets

 Contemporary software development tooling supports this approach.
 Tools like Ruby on Rails and Spring Boot, as well as cloud-hosted continuous integration services and automated deployment services, make it a trivial exercise to spin up a whole new tactical application.
 It’s often easier and faster than trying to “enhance” an existing application.
 Even some of the underlying infrastructure management tasks, like creating server instances and maintaining consistent logs, are handled under the covers when we use these tools and services.
 Conventional methods tend to eat up a lot of staff time dealing with such routine matters.

-This approach enables us to dedicate more of our internal effort to our strategic assets.
+This approach, of tactical vs strategic, enables us to dedicate more of our internal effort to our strategic assets.
 Those assets will be highly customized and long-lived.
 They are the assets that provide our competitive advantage.
 Therefore, those are the assets on which we want our technical staff to concentrate their efforts.
 To free up their time, we need to make the tactical stuff as easy as possible.